 Krnsko Jezero - The Best Day Hike To Start With in Slovenia

 Every feature of Krsnko Jezero contributes to the wonder and glory of the mountains in Slovenia.
-Situated in Lepana Valley at 1,350m, this 2-hour 15 minute day hike in Slovenia will bring you to a mountain trail so stunning with lovely wooden cottages that have the best creamiest blueberry pies and cottage cheese.
+Situated in Lepana Valley at 1,350m, this 2-hour 15 minute day hike in Slovenia (one way) will bring you to a mountain trail so stunning with lovely wooden cottages that have the best creamiest blueberry pies and cottage cheese.

 To get to the hike, I was fortunate to be with my hosts, Tomaz and Modja who drove me and a Hungarian girl to Kal-Koritnica where we turned into Lepana Valley.
 We drove around for 20 minutes until we reached the carpark.
 The first part of the hike was not kind on our legs as we had to hike craggy paths with some strenuous switchbacks.
 These maneuverings of the track also brought into the view the opening of the Krnsko Jezero Lake.

 We stood quietly taking in the silence of the surroundings.
 As we nibbled on our chocolates and cheese and gazed at the emerald green waters, I wondered if I was ever able to convey an adequate picture of this region.
-No matter how often we saw the sights from higher ground, the stark contrast between the and green waters were a sight to behold.
+No matter how often we saw the sights from higher ground, the stark contrast between the mountains and the green waters were a sight to behold.

 Svinjak - The Matterhorn of Slovenia